tetianaziatikova/Sales-performance/README.md

 - **Average Check:** Used pivot table and functions in Excel to calculate Average Check (AC).
 AC = Total income / Number of transactions (transaction_id).
 AC = 24 units.
 <img width="525" alt="Calculation" src="https://github.com/user-attachments/assets/50d624db-1d52-49ae-aa63-657d14034b3d">

-These three metrics (AOV, LTV and AC) are important for business analysis.
-They allow you to understand how customers interact with your products, how much they spend, and what strategies can be effective to increase revenues.